What is Potty Training?

 How to Create Potty Training Schedules

 - Clear your schedule.
-The first step is to have free time to be in the house for the training session.
+The first step of training how to potty is to have free time to be in the house for the training session.

-- Set a time to take the kid to the bathroom every 20 or 30 minutes.
+- Set a time to take the kid of sitting on the toilet every 20 or 30 minutes.
 In most cases, kids fail or forget to listen to their body because they are having too much fun.